|

 General Care |

 Our cats know that a weekly nail trimming is a part of life and the scratching post is the place to scratch.
 Cats can easily be taught to scratch at a post (which should be big and sturdy enough to allow the cat to stretch to its full body length).
-We have posts several feet high placed next to windows, and the perches on these posts are one of the first places to look for a cat in our house.
+We have cat trees several feet high placed next to windows, and the perches on these posts are one of the first places to look for a cat in our house.

 |